Norman Malcolm

-Norman Malcolm (/ˈmælkəm/; 11 June 1911 – 4 August 1990) was an American philosopher.
+Norman Adrian Malcolm (/ˈmælkəm/; 11 June 1911 – 4 August 1990) was an American philosopher.
+Malcolm was primarily active in the fields of epistemology, philosophy of mind, and philosophy of psychology.

 Biography

 Malcolm was born in Selden, Kansas.
 He studied philosophy with O. K. Bouwsma at the University of Nebraska, then enrolled as a graduate student at Harvard University in 1933.

 At Cambridge University in 1938–9, he met G. E. Moore and Ludwig Wittgenstein.
 Malcolm attended Wittgenstein's lectures on the philosophical foundations of mathematics throughout 1939 and remained one of Wittgenstein's closest friends.
 Malcolm's memoir of his time with Wittgenstein, published in 1958, is widely acclaimed as one of the most captivating and most accurate portraits of Wittgenstein's remarkable personality.